sefinek24/easy-sitemap-generator/README.md

 })();
 ```

 ## 👀 Why do I need this?
 Indexing bots, such as Google, often check the sitemap.xml file by making a `GET /sitemap.xml` request to find subpages of your website.
 This can improve your site’s visibility in search engine results.
 Sitemap files are a standard feature and can be found on every web server.

+## 😉 Important
+Before running the script or executing the `sitemap` CLI command, make sure you have a stable internet connection.
+Also, disconnect from any proxy or VPN if you're connected.

 ## 📘 License
 Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.